Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Conclusion

 \section{Conclusion}

-Combined time- and frequency-domain IR-VIS sum-frequency generation spectroscopy has been performed on vibrational resonances in a semi-insulating, non-centrosymmetric crystal of silicon carbide.
-Whereas only phonon modes of both IR- and Raman-activity are allowed for a resonant enhancement of the second-order susceptibility $\chi^{(2)}$, Fresnel effects are observed to strongly modify the SFG spectra.
+In this work, combined time- and frequency-domain IR-VIS sum-frequency generation spectroscopy has been performed on vibrational resonances in a semi-insulating, non-centrosymmetric crystal of silicon carbide.
+Whereas only phonon modes of both IR- and Raman-activity are allowed for a resonant enhancement of the second-order susceptibility $\chi^{(2)}$, strongly dispersive linear-optical effects such as the Fresnel transmission coefficients are found to significantly modify the SFG spectra.
 In the time-domain, a free-induction decay of the SFG intensity on a ps-timescale is detected, caused by the dephasing of the induced coherent IR polarization.
-At phonon resonances, a slowdown of the dephasing time $T_2$ has been observed.
-Using a temporal delay between the excitation and up-conversion pulse, a smaller resonance linewidth has been demonstrated.
+Tuning to the phonon resonance, a slowdown of the dephasing time $T_2$ has been observed.
+As a consequence, using a temporal delay between the excitation and up-conversion pulse, spectral narrowing of the resonance could be demonstrated.
 The experimental results are supported by model simulations of the transient SFG response.\\

-Actually, time-domain SFG spectroscopy studies have shown a higher sensitivity to the resonant part in the SFG process if IR and VIS pulses are temporally separated, avoiding the non-resonant, instantaneous contribution of the second-order susceptibility~\cite{Rok03,Lag07}.
-Thus, the lineshape in the frequency domain is only determined by the resonance dephasing, providing a reasonable way to enhance the spectral resolution.
-However, one should note that spectral distortions might occur due to phase shifts~\cite{Laa11}.
+Time-domain SFG spectroscopy studies have shown a higher sensitivity to the resonant part in the SFG process if IR and VIS pulses are temporally separated, avoiding the non-resonant, instantaneous contribution of the second-order susceptibility~\cite{Rok03,Lag07,Laa11}.
+Thus, the lineshape in the frequency domain is largely determined by the resonance dephasing, providing a reasonable way to enhance the spectral resolution~\cite{Zin83}.